robclewley/robclewley.github.io/_posts/2015-06-29-pca_demo_with_fovea.md

 As much as I hope you enjoyed this meditation on discs and hyperspheres, it is unlikely that you installed Fovea to process reams of conveniently-gaussian, made-up data.
 For that matter, it is unlikely you’ll be satisfied exploring whatever data you do have with PCA alone.
 So I’ll close out with a few comments about the overall design of the PCA visualization module and some simple ways you might repurpose it to meet your needs.

-This user example is divided into two files: _pca/_disc_ and _pca/_tester_. _pca/_tester_ is the end where most of the user’s interaction with the code is meant to occur.
-It includes the disc and hyphersphere functions already discussed, but both should serve as a template for how to load real data into the _pca/_disc_’s control system and library of dimensionality reduction tools.
-For instance, instead of generating data with _generate/_ball()_ and the rotation functions, X could be created from a delimited .txt file with _numpy.loadtxt()_.
+This user example is divided into two files: `pca_disc` and `pca_tester`. `pca_tester` is the end where most of the user’s interaction with the code is meant to occur.
+It includes the disc and hyphersphere functions already discussed, but both should serve as a template for how to load real data into the `pca_disc`’s control system and library of dimensionality reduction tools.
+For instance, instead of generating data with `generate_ball()` and the rotation functions, X could be created from a delimited .txt file with `numpy.loadtxt()`.
 Say you’ve used a classifier to group some set of feature-vectors into different clusters.
 Just as we displayed three disc rotations in three different colors, so too could you explore clouds of “Iris Setosa”, “Iris Vesicolour” and “Iris Virginica” instances in red, green and blue.

 The three-subplot configuration is also natural to other machine learning paradigms besides PCA.
 All dimensionality reductions involve three things: a source (high-dimensional) data set, a reduced (lower-dimensional) data set, and some criterion that needs to be optimized in order to generate the reduced data from the source.
 In PCA, this criterion is variance.
 But there’s no reason why you might not reserve the third subplot for Kullback-Leibler divergence while using t-SNE, or mean geodesic distances between points in Isomap.
-Swapping out PCA for another algorithm will take a bit of digging in the “backend” functions of _pca/_disc_, but only these few lines of code in _compute()_ assume that you’re interested in using PCA at all:
+Swapping out PCA for another algorithm will take a bit of digging in the “backend” functions of `pca_disc`, but only these few lines of code in `compute()` assume that you’re interested in using PCA at all:

 ```python
 p = da.doPCA(X, len(X[0]), len(X[0])) #Creates a pcaNode object.